vmharvey/vote-tally/README.md

 # votetally

-Tally up votes read from any number of input files in the Hare-Clark electoral system and declare the winner.
+Tally up votes read from a number of roles each with varable number of positions.
+The voting implementsthe Hare-Clark electoral system and declares the incoming committee.

 ## Usage